determined-ai/works-with-determined/pachyderm-kserve/README.md

 3. After training completes, the best checkpoint of the experiment will be registered as a new model version in the Determined.AI model registry.
 4. The best checkpoint will also be stored in a versioned Pachyderm output repository called `dogs-and-cats-model`.

-Below you can find the training pipeline definition.
+You can find the training pipeline defined in `training-pipeline.json`, available in this repo.

 Apply the `training-pipeline.json` file